iBrokeTheCode/django-rest-framework/notes/lesson-18.md

             return queryset.exclude(stock__gt=0)
     ```

-7.  **Go to your `views.py` file** where your generic view is defined.
+3.  **Go to your `views.py` file** where your generic view is defined.

-8.  **Import your custom filter backend.** Add an import statement at the top of the file to make your `InStockFilterBackend` available.
-Assuming your `filters.py` file is in the `api` app:

-    ```python
-    from api.filters import ProductFilter, InStockFilterBackend
-    ```

-9.  **Add your custom filter backend to the `filter_backends` list** in your generic view.
+4.  **Add your custom filter backend to the `filter_backends` list** in your generic view.
 This tells Django REST Framework to use your custom filtering logic.

     ```python
+    # Other imports
-    from rest_framework import generics
+    from rest_framework import filters
-    from .models import Product
-    from .serializers import ProductSerializer
     from django_filters.rest_framework import DjangoFilterBackend

-    from rest_framework import filters as drf_filters
+    from api.models import Product, Order, OrderItem
-    from api.filters import ProductFilter, InStockFilterBackend
+    from api.serializers import ProductSerializer, OrderSerializer, OrderItemSerializer, ProductsInfoSerializer from api.filters import ProductFilter, InStockFilter

-    class ProductListView(generics.ListAPIView):
+    class ProductListCreateAPIView(generics.ListCreateAPIView):
         queryset = Product.objects.all()
         serializer_class = ProductSerializer
-        filter_backends = [DjangoFilterBackend, drf_filters.SearchFilter, drf_filters.OrderingFilter, InStockFilterBackend]
         filterset_class = ProductFilter
-        search_fields = ['name', 'description']
-        ordering_fields = ['name', 'price']
+        filter_backends = (
+            DjangoFilterBackend,
+            filters.SearchFilter,
+            filters.OrderingFilter,
+            InStockFilter # Add your custom filter
+        )
     ```

-10. **Test your API endpoint.** Accessing the endpoint will now automatically apply the filtering logic defined in your custom filter backend.
+5.  **Test your API endpoint.** Accessing the endpoint will now automatically apply the filtering logic defined in your custom filter backend.
 For the `InStockFilterBackend`, only products with a `stock` count greater than zero will be returned.
 If the `exclude` method was used, only products with a `stock` count of zero would be returned.